-- Defective and hazardous roadways – the Transportation Construction Coalition found that hazardous roadways lead to over 22,000 fatalities every year.
+The Transportation Construction Coalition found that hazardous roadways lead to over 22,000 fatalities every year.
 Dangerous roads are often the result of construction or maintenance or poor design.

-- DUI/ Drugs/ Alcohol – Driving while impaired is a major problem plaguing truck drivers across the country.
+Driving while impaired is a major problem plaguing truck drivers across the country.
 Federal regulation subpart A § 392.4which regulates the use of drugs and other narcotic substances by truck drivers and clearly states: -No truck driver shall be on duty and possess, be under the influence of, or use, any of the following drugs or other substances: -Any 21 CFR 1308.11 Schedule I substance -An amphetamine or any formulation thereof (including, but not limited, to “pep pills” and “bennies”) -A narcotic drug or any derivative thereof -Any other substance, to a degree that renders the driver incapable of safely operating a motor vehicle.

-In addition to these reasons, there are countless other reasons why a tractor trailer or other commercial driver may be involved in an accident.
+In addition to these reasons, there are countless other reasons why a tractor-trailer or other commercial driver may be involved in an accident.
 Excessive speeding, poorly maintained trucks, improperly loaded or overloaded trucks, and lack of training can all lead to accidents on the road.

-Who is Responsible in a Truck Accident?
+Who Can Be Held Responsible in a Truck Accident?

 Determining who is responsible for a truck accident is not always as easy as it sounds.
 Often times determining who was at fault can be an issue and one that can be very complex.
 However, when there is an accident involving a commercial vehicle there are often other parties who may be responsible including: